Tidizzle/GradeManager/README.md

 # GradeManager
-Manger to save grades and calculate benchmarks
+Manager to save grades and calculate benchmarks

 WIP